BrunoCiccarino/ElectronRipper/README.md

 ## Forked 09/06/2024

-I will continue to bring updates whenever possible, the original repository has been archived and no longer works, to help just send a pull request that I will review and accept, don't forget to leave a star on the repository if you liked it.
+This repository is a fork of the repository: <a href="https://github.com/rarecoil/unwebpack-sourcemap">UnwebpackSourcemap</a> and I will continue to bring updates and improvements over time.
+I will create a guide on how you, the user, can help me bring new updates and improvements.
+Thank you for using this tool.

 ### Recover uncompiled TypeScript sources, JSX, and more from Webpack sourcemaps.